lsmith1580/software-dev-course-oop-3/README.md

 ## Creating the `Album` Subclass

-The `Album` class is a subclass of the `LibraryItem` class and should contain the following additiohnal `protected` fields:
+The `Album` class is a subclass of the `LibraryItem` class and should contain the following additional `protected` fields:

 | Property   | Type    | Description                             |
 |------------|---------|-----------------------------------------|